 This plan identifies the highest priority need for the City derived from multiple inputs.
-The plan will focus on increasing affordable housing opportunities, especially for those under 30% HAMI, direct efforts towards homelessness prevention and rapid re-housing, and many community development goals focused on improving conditions and opportunities such as increasing supply of affodable housing units, preservation of existing housing units, improving access to social and housing related services and improving neighborhood equity.
+The plan will focus on increasing affordable housing opportunities, especially for those under 30% Household Area Median Income (HAMI).
+The plan also directs efforts towards homelessness prevention and rapid re-housing, as well as many community development goals focused on improving conditions and opportunities, such as increasing supply of affordable housing units, preservation of existing housing units, improving access to social and housing related services and improving neighborhood equity.
 The plan was informed through the Community Development Analysis finalized in 2020, public outreach through survey methods, and interviews with key stakeholders involved in community development and housing.